suncoast-devs/handbook/lessons/full-stack-build-an-app/22-using-the-authentication-information.md

 ---
-title: Adding Login to the User Interface
+title: Using the Authentication Information
 order: 22
 ---

-## Using the authentication information
+## Using the Authentication Information

 Let's update the sign in and sign up buttons/links to only display if the user is **not logged in**